 Orange County schools seek to minimize the number of expulsions by establishing prevention and early intervention practices.
-School districts pursue a variety of strategies to educate students and establish a safe and caring climate to prevent student misconduct.
+School districts pursue a variety of strategies in an effort to educate students and establish a safe and caring climate to prevent student misconduct.
 When warranted, disciplinary measures are implemented consistent with district policies and procedures to ensure fair and consistent disciplinary measures.
 These efforts will continue to prevent any disproportionate representation of minority students recommended for expulsion.

 Expulsions occur when student and campus safety is threatened or when other means of correction have not been successful.
-Districts engage in several preventive and proactive strategies including but not limited to the following:
+Districts engage in a number of preventative and proactive strategies including but not limited to the following:

 - Adult Mentoring of Students

 - After School Programs

 - After-school programs that address specific behavioral issues or expose pupils to positive activities and behaviors, including, but not limited to, those operated in collaboration with local parent and community groups.

 - Alternate Suspension Classrooms (ATS)

 - Annual Notice of Parent Rights and Responsibilities

 - Anti-bullying Programs

-- Any of the alternatives described in Section 48900.6 related to community service
+- Any of the alternatives described in Section 48900.6 related to community service.

 - Athletic Drug Testing

 - Automated Telephone Notifications

 - Behavior Skills Group

 - Brief Intervention Counseling (Substance Abuse Counseling)

-- Canine Solutions for Contraband Canine School visits

 - Character Counts

-- Check-in, Check-out
+- Check-in, check-out

-- Classroom Management training for administrators and teachers

-- Clifton Strengths Finder

 - Come Walk In My Shoes (abilities awareness)

-- Community Partnership
+- Community Partnerships

 - Conferences between school personnel, the pupil's parent or guardian, and the pupil.

 - Conflict Mediators/Conflict Resolution Services

-- Coordinated Approach to Children's Health (CATCH)

 - Crisis Response Network (CRN)

-- Enrollment in programs for teaching prosocial behavior or anger management
+- Enrollment in programs for teaching prosocial behavior or anger management.

 - Every 15 Minute Program

 - Friday Night Live

 - Gang Resistance Intervention Partnership (GRIP)

 - Grad Night Activities

 - Homework Clubs

 - In-school Suspensions

 - Juvenile Alcohol and Drug Education (JADE), PRYDE Program, Outreach Concern, Straight Talk, Western Youth Services and Other Community Counseling Partnerships

 - Kindness Assemblies

 - Link Crew

-- Mindfulness practice/implementation of Mindful Mondays
+- Mindfulness practice

-- Multi-Tiered System of Support Framework (MTSS Continuum of Support)
+- Multi-Tiered System of Support Framework

 - Online Classes and Credit Recovery Opportunities

-- Other Means of Correction (OMC) and early intervention training for administrators and teachers

 - Parent Meetings and Information Nights

 - Peace Week (Anti-bullying week)

 - Peer Assistance League (PAL)

 - Peer Court

 - Police Cadet Programs

 - Positive Behavior Intervention and Supports

 - Random Acts of Kindness

 - Red Ribbon Week

 - Referrals for comprehensive psychosocial or psychoeducational assessment, including for purposes of creating an individualized education program, or a plan adopted pursuant to Section 504 of the federal Rehabilitation Act of 1973 (29 U.S.C.
 Sec.
 794(a)).

 - Referrals to the school counselor, psychologist, social worker, child welfare attendance personnel, or other school support service personnel for case management and counseling.

 - Restorative Practices

 - Safety Task Force

 - Saturday School

-- School-based Trauma-Informed Care Perspective and Resources training for school personnel

 - School Attendance Review Board (SARB)

 - School Attendance Review Team (SART)

-- School counseling website with online counseling for self- and peer-referral services

 - School Signs and Notices

-- Social Emotional Learning (SEL) Curriculum vetted CASEL such as Second Step and Sanford Harmony
+- Social Emotional Learning Curriculum

-- Stanford Tobacco Prevention Toolkit

 - Student Behavior Contracts

 - Student Clubs and Organizations

 - Student Safety Plans

-- Study teams, guidance teams, resource panel teams, or other intervention-related teams that assess the behavior, and develop and implement individualized plans to address the behavior in partnership with the pupil and his or her parents
+- Study teams, guidance teams, resource panel teams, or other intervention-related teams that assess the behavior, and develop and implement individualized plans to address the behavior in partnership with the pupil and his or her parents.

-- Successful Mind for School, Work, and Life

 - Text-A-Tip

-- Thrively (as an interests/strengths assessment and career explorer curriculum)

 - TUPE/DATE activities

 - Tutoring

 - Universal Design for Learning

 - Violence Prevention Curricula

 - Violence Prevention Education Services

 - WEB (Where Everybody Belongs)